Shipshewana, Indiana

 Shipshewana is a town in Newbury Township, LaGrange County, Indiana, United States.
-The population was 658 at the 2010 census.
-It is the location of the Menno-Hof Amish & Mennonite Museum, which showcases the history of the Amish and Mennonite peoples.
+As of the 2020 census, Shipshewana had a population of 839.
+It is the location of the Menno-Hof Amish and Mennonite Museum, which showcases the history of the Amish and Mennonite peoples.

 History

 Shipshewana was named after a local Potawatomi Indian.
 The Shipshewana post office was established in 1889.

 Geography

 According to the 2010 census, Shipshewana has a total area of 1.18 sqmi, all land.